Hearing Loss and Hearing Disorders in Children

 Auditory Processing Disorder Evaluation

 If your child has trouble listening, misunderstands conversations, or has difficulty following instructions, our audiologists can administer tests to identify auditory processing disorder (APD).
-Children with APD may have normal hearing, but their brain incorrectly recognizes and processes sounds and words.
+Children with APD may have normal hearing, but their brain incorrectly recognizes and processes sounds and words, especially in the presence of background noise.

 Our Locations